pulibrary/ops-catchall/projects/vsphere_hypervisor.md

 * Select `Upload Files` option and navigate to where you have the 3 Files you saved above and press `NEXT`
 * Give the `Virtual machine name:` a name (ideal that matches DNS)
 * From `Select a location for the virtual machine` place the virtual machine in `Discovered virtual machine` for staging or `drdsetvms` on Production and press `NEXT`
-* From `Select the distination compute resource for this operation` expand the `VMCluster` and select one of the hosts and press `NEXT`
+* From `Select the destination compute resource for this operation` expand the `VMCluster` and select one of the hosts and press `NEXT`
 * Select one of the **none host** storage locations (they will usually have SAN on them and not a host name).
 The preference is to always `thin provision` the `Select virtual disk format` from the drop down and press `NEXT`
 * When Selecting the Network select `Virtual Machine Network` except in cases where a new VM will be in the private network and press `NEXT`
 * Press `Finish`